Deferred Action for Childhood Arrivals

 How much does it cost to seek DACA?

-The total fees for the application (including an application for an Employment Authorization Document and background check) will be $465.
-In other words, the deferred application form itself is free but you must apply for and submit fees for the employment authorization document application and the biometrics fee.
+The total fees for the application (including an application for an Employment Authorization Document and background check) are $495.

 What if I can’t pay the fees?

-There will be no fee waiver available for DACA.
-However, there are a few options.
-The nonprofit, 21 Progress, is providing a zero-fee and 0% interest loan to support individuals and families applying for DACA.
-Visit their website for more information.
-Additionally, there is a fee exemption under very limited circumstances for individuals who are in foster care, are disabled, or have medical care related debt and whose income is below 150% of the poverty level.
+There is no fee waiver available for DACA.
+There is a fee exemption under very limited circumstances for individuals who are in foster care, are disabled, or have medical care related debt and whose income is below 150% of the poverty level.

-If I am granted deferred action, will I be entitled to work?
+If I am granted deferred action, can I be employed?

-Every individual who is granted deferred action will be lawfully permitted to work.
-In order to be permitted to work, you must include an application for an Employment Authorization Document (EAD) in your application, which, when granted, will be valid for a period of two years and may be renewed.
+DACA applicants can also seek employment authorization.
+In order to obtain employment authorization, you must include an application for an Employment Authorization Document (EAD) in your application, which, when granted, will be valid for a period of two years and may be renewed.
 You must wait until the EAD is issued prior to accepting employment.

 If I am granted deferred action, does that mean I have acquired legal status?